2KAbhishek/win2k/README.md

 This will install all necessary packages, modules and setup symlinks for you.

-If setup runs into errors, try running the setup commands manually.
+If setup runs into errors, try running the command in an admin mode or run the command from `setup.ps1` manually.

 ### 💻 Usage